This post may include affiliate links; see our disclosure policy.

 How to tell when they’re done

-Here’s the hard part: how to tell when over medium eggs are done?
+Here’s the hard part.
 Since you can’t cut into your egg while it’s cooking, you’ll have to go with your best guess!
 Use your finger to gently touch the top of the yolk.
 It should have a little give, but not feel hard.

 If it feels very liquid, keep cooking!
 You’ll have to practice this one a few times to get it perfect, and it varies based on your pan and exact heat level.

 There are lots of people who have passionate opinions about the best cooking fat for eggs.
-Here’s what we think:
+Here’s what I think:

 - Butter is best.
-Eggs cooked in butter just taste better, in our taste testing!
+Eggs cooked in butter just taste better, and I’ve done quite a few taste tests around here.
 Butter lends an ultra savory, almost nutty flavor that’s irresistible.

-- Olive oil: Olive oil works too, though it can lend a bitter flavor to the eggs.
+- Olive oil: Olive oil works, too, though it can lend a bitter flavor to the eggs.
 It is one of the healthiest cooking oils, so you can use it if you’d like!
-Or you can try…

-Once you’ve cooked them to perfection…let’s eat!
-Here are some ways we like to serve over medium eggs:
+Once you’ve cooked them to perfection, it’s time to eat!
+Here are some ways I like to serve over-medium eggs:

-- With toast: Quick and simple: breakfast is served!
+- With toast: This one is wuick and simple.
+Breakfast is served!

 - On oatmeal: Add to savory oatmeal for a healthy way to start the day.